AI in banking: 10 predictions that will define 2026

 The global neobanking market was valued at $210 billion in 2025 and is projected to reach $3.4 trillion by 2032, growing at nearly 49% annually.
 That should be a wake-up call.

 So how do banks move forward?
 They need unified platforms that connect data, analytics, and channels end to end.
-Banks that match digital natives on speed while surpassing them on trust, governance, and accountable personalization will define the next era.
+Banks that match digital natives on speed while surpassing them on trust will define the next era.

 6. Retail banking becomes proactively personal

 By 2026, retail banking will quietly run in the background of everyday life.
-AI co-pilots will anticipate needs, automate money movement, and elevate financial wellness, turning banks from service providers into active partners in customers' financial lives.
+AI co-pilots will anticipate needs, automate money movement, and elevate financial wellness.
+Banks will transform from service providers into active partners in customers' financial lives.

 Bank of America's virtual assistant, Erica, has already surpassed 2.5 billion client interactions, handling requests and providing proactive insights for 20 million customers.
 85% of banking executives believe AI will transform the industry within five years.
 The question is: will your bank be ready?